brimdata/zed/zql/docs/aggregate-functions/README.md

 #### Example:

-To calculate the average number of bytes originated by all connectiosn as captured in Zeek `conn` events:
+To calculate the average number of bytes originated by all connections as captured in Zeek `conn` events:

 ```zq-command